 I’ve admitted that I don’t brush Chester and Gretel’s teeth but that I am willing to pay for full teeth cleaning with anesthesia when they need it.
 I figured I better start looking around to see how much costs to get a dog’s teeth cleaned so I am prepared.

 Our vet clinic is the Aurora Veterinary Hospital.
 The vets there are great, the clinic is highly rated, and I have no doubt that they would do a very thorough job with the cleaning.
 I called them to ask how much they charge to clean a dog’s teeth.
-Although they can’t give me a specific cost without a pre-dental exam, the estimate was $300 – $400 for a basic teeth cleaning, including the discharge antibiotics, per dog.
-If teeth needed to be extracted, the price could increase by $100 – $300.
+Although they can’t give me a specific cost without a pre-dental exam, the estimate was $300 – $500 for a basic teeth cleaning, including the discharge antibiotics, per dog.
+If teeth needed to be extracted, the price could increase by $100 – $300 or more.

 I checked out prices at a few more places to compare.

 Value Pet Clinic in Shoreline, just north of Seattle, sounded like it might be low-cost.
 I called them and they said the cleaning for 4-year old Gretel would be $190, including post-dental medication.
 It would cost another $130 for fluids and blood work for a senior dog like Chester (to make sure he can handle the anesthesia and to keep him hydrated) bringing the total cost of basic cleaning to $310.
 They would both need a pre-dental exam costing about $30 each.
 Extractions would cost extra if needed.